I had you at whiskey, didn’t I?

 Put the pan into the oven and immediately turn down the heat to 350 F. Roast for 18-20 minutes per pound, usually 55-60 minutes is perfect for the typical tri tip.
 Once the roast is done, remove the meat, turn up the oven to 450 F, and put the onions in the pan back in to continue to cook while the meat rests.
 Place the roast on a cutting board and cover with foil.
 Don’t cut yet, or all the juices will ooze out and your meat will be dry.

 The meat should rest for 10-15 minutes.
 Slice across the narrow width at the desired thickness and put on a platter.
 Pour any juices that came out over it, then remove the onions from the oven.
 Pour the onions and remaining juices from the pan over the meat, then serve.
-Tastes great with roasted vegetables, either a summer or winter medley, on the side!
+Any leftover liquid can get used in place of water for rice or added to a soup to add additional flavor, so don’t toss it!
+You can freeze it in a container until you’re ready.
+This roast tastes great with roasted vegetables, either a summer or winter medley, on the side!